argonne-lcf/user-guides/docs/polaris/data-science-workflows/frameworks/tensorflow.md

 >>>
 ```

-This installation of tensorflow was built from source and the cuda libraries it uses (11.5) are found via the `CUDA_HOME` environment variable:
+This installation of tensorflow was built from source and the cuda libraries it uses are found via the `CUDA_HOME` environment variable (below showing results from the `conda/2022-07-19` module):

 ```bash
 $ echo $CUDA_HOME